nikkiii/omegle-api-java/README.md

 Examples are in src/org/nikki/omegle/examples

+# Disclaimer

+This api was intended for good, not bad.
+If you see somebody using it to spam omegle with bots, I cannot do anything about it.
+Anybody can download this, and anybody can use it.

 # Requirements

 This library requires the JSON api from https://github.com/douglascrockford/JSON-java, without it, the library won't function.